A Deeper Approach to Therapy

 I don’t see my clients as broken or disordered.
 I see people who have learned to cope with pain they were never meant to carry alone.
 The ways you’ve adapted, whether through perfectionism, people-pleasing, avoidance, or substance use, make sense.
 They helped you survive.
 But at some point, they stop working.

 In our work together, we don’t just manage symptoms.
-We get curious about them and build compassion for you.
+We get curious about them.
 Your anxiety, depression, or patterns in relationships aren’t random.
 They’re meaningful.
-They point us toward the places that still need care and healing.
+They point us toward the places that still need healing.

-Because so much of this pain happens in relationship, healing happens in relationship too.
-Therapy becomes a space where you can experience something different: being seen, understood, and supported without judgment.
-A place to reconnect with yourself and begin to move through the world in a new way.
+Because so much of our pain happens in relationship, the healing must happen in relationship, too.
+As such, therapy becomes a space where you can experience something different in the presence of another: being seen, understood, and supported without judgment.
+A place to reconnect with yourself and to begin to move through the world in a new way.

 Treatment That’s Rooted in Depth, but Guided by You